Alegres/awstraining-serverless-front/README.md

 Then, click your new user name and go to **Security Credentials**.
 Create pair of access keys for the **Command Line Interface (CLI)**.

-Save access & secret keys somewhere, so you do not access to them.
+Save access & secret keys somewhere, so you do not loose access to them.

 Press Enter in the bash console to continue.